railwayapp/docs/src/docs/guides/mysql.md

 - `MYSQL_PASSWORD`
 - `MYSQL_DB`

+For an example, check out the [example app](https://github.com/railwayapp-templates/mysql-cluster/blob/main/exampleApps/python/main.py#L19) in the template's source repo.

 #### Connecting externally

 It is possible to connect to the MySQL cluster externally (from outside of the [project](/develop/projects) in which it is deployed), by using the [TCP Proxy](/deploy/exposing-your-app#tcp-proxying).
-To do so, you can reference the `MYSQL_URL` environment variable available in the MySQL router service.

 *Keep in mind that you will be billed for [Network Egress](/reference/pricing/plans#resource-usage-pricing) when using the TCP Proxy.*